-The MA in Medicine, Health and Society provides students with the interdisciplinary knowledge and skills that future healthcare professionals require.
-The field of contemporary health care is increasingly shaped by the realization that social, environmental, personal, and structural factors are as essential basic biologic processes to understanding patients’ illness and suffering.
+The M.A. in the Social Foundations of Health provides students with the interdisciplinary knowledge and skills that future healthcare professionals require.
+The field of contemporary health care is increasingly shaped by the realization that social, environmental, personal, and structural factors are as essential as basic biological processes to understanding patient’s illness and suffering.
 Social and cultural aspects of illness and health are a growing component of pre-health education.
-Students who have completed the MA degree have gone on to professional degree programs in medicine, law and public health.
+Many of our M.A. students go on to professional degree programs in medicine, law, and public health.
 Other recent graduates have accepted positions in research and healthcare consulting.

-- Completed online application through the Vanderbilt Graduate School.
-MHS begins accepting applications for fall 2014 on September 1, and the final deadline for submission of all materials is January 15, 2014.
+Prospective students apply to the two-year M.A. program online through the Vanderbilt Graduate School.
+MHS begins accepting applications for fall 2015 on September 1, and the final deadline for submission of all materials is January 15, 2015.

 Questions about the MHS M.A. program?
 Contact your MHS adviser or Dr. JuLeigh Petty, Assistant Director of MHS, at juleigh.petty@Vanderbilt.edu.